 Master of Science in Occupational Therapy

-The MSOT degree prepares generalist clinicians with the knowledge and skills to work as direct care providers, consultants, educators, managers and advocates for clients.
+The MSOT degree prepares clinicians with the knowledge and skills to work as direct care providers, consultants, educators, managers and advocates for patients.

 Our curriculum trains practitioners to develop their unique occupational lens.
 Curricular threads intersect and overlap so that each student engages with their coursework in a personalized way.
 Students learn how to select and use appropriate theories, models of practice, and frames of reference to guide the occupational therapy evaluation and intervention process.
 They are able to evaluate and apply research literature and evidence to support practice.
 Students develop professional behaviors that are consistent with the occupational therapy code of ethics, governmental requirements, professional standards and institutional policies.
 Click here to view the MSOT curriculum grid.